ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 1. (Optional) You can also use `device_has_add` to add additional drivers.

-   <span class="notes">**Note:** If you choose to add a driver, you may have to provide the driver implementation if it is not already available for your hardware.</span>
+   <span class="notes">**Note:** If you choose to add a driver, you may have to provide the driver implementation if it is not already available for your hardware.
+Please see the drivers in the [Porting targets]../porting/porting-targets.html) section for more details.</span>

 1. (Optional) Similarly, you can use `features_add`, `features_remove`, `components_add`, `components_remove`, `macros_add` and `macros_remove`.

 ## Configuring the code directory and folders

-The target source code directory should follow a similar structure as the target configuration.
+The target source code directory should follow a structure similar to that of the target configuration.

 For example, in the `mbed-os/targets` folder, the directories follow this pattern: